|Manet, The Repose, 1870, Rhode Island School of Design. Berthe Morisot is at rest,

 |Manet, Berthe Morisot with a Muff, 1869|

 By most accounts, excluding her own, Berthe Morisot was stunning.
 Her beauty comes across in her deep, dark eyes and delicate, chiseled features we see in Manet’s portrayals of her.
 She was elegant and filled with social refinement.
 One contemporary account described her as so full of politeness and graciousness towards others as to make acquaintances of less manners uncomfortable.
 Yet she broke with convention in pursuit of career in art and in the pursuit of a art style outside of tradition.

-She and Manet came from similar background, he as the oldest of three boys and she as the youngest daughter in a family three girls and one younger boy.
+She and Manet came from similar background, he as the oldest of three boys and she as the youngest daughter in a family of three girls and one younger boy.
 Their parents walked in the same social circles.
 He spent time in the Navy, and it was awhile before his father finally agreed that he could pursue a career in art instead of law.
 Though it was hardly typical of women to become painters at the time, it seems that the Morisot parents were encouraging of the daughters who studied under a famous artist, Camille Corot.
 Berthe was the most serious, the only one to continue that career through marriage and motherhood.

 |Photo of Berthe Morisot, c.
 1870|